bibanon/bibanon/Stories/Stories.md

 * [[Uncle Anon]] - It's a sad, yet touching story of the forbidden fruit of incest.
 Some have called it the modern-day Lolita.
 * [[Pools Closed Novel]] - WTF is this?
 A mess of memes created as a copypasta by anons on /b/.
 * [[The Bridgekeeper]] - One man's tale of woe about his mistake of a life, and the hardships and wrongs he's faced.
 * [[Tasha's Brother]] - A /b/tard, his sister, and his sister's friend.
-Lots of romance, as well as his attempts to move out of his parents' house and become an adult.
+Lots of romance (read: sex), as well as his attempts to move out of his parents' house and become an adult.
+* [[The Liliad]] - Basement-dweller gets catfished by a loli.
+Eventually he is cool with it.
+Feels everywhere.

 ## [[Something Awful]]